PromptMixerDev/usekeen-mcp/README.md

 2. You have an active internet connection to reach the UseKeen API
 3. The UseKeen service is currently available

+#### MCP result shape errors

+- The server always returns MCP-compliant tool results as `result.content` (array of content blocks).
+Some clients display a generic error if a custom object is returned instead of `content`.
+This server normalizes API responses and also sets `isError: true` for failures so clients render them correctly.
+If integrating new tools, ensure they return `{ content: [{ type: "text", text: "..." }] }` and never wrap results under custom keys like `{ result: { results: [...] } }`.

 ## Build

 Docker build: